-- U. On public projects or public-private partnerships with projected costs exceeding \$5 million, a unit of State government shall consider whether all or a substantial part of the project is within an area of higher than average unemployment and, if so, whether it is in the best interest of the State to weigh as a factor in the procurement or public notice of solicitation whether a bidder voluntarily submits a community hiring, training, and/or outreach plan for high unemployment areas. - V. If a unit of State government determines based on the totality of the circumstances, that it is in the best interests of the State to encourage the voluntary submission of a community hiring, training and/or outreach plan on a public project or public-private partnership, the decision shall be accompanied by the following: - I. A written finding that sets forth the reasons supporting the decision - 2.
+- U. On public projects or public-private partnerships with projected costs exceeding \$5 million, a unit of State government shall consider whether all or a substantial part of the project is within an area of higher than average unemployment and, if so, whether it is in the best interest of the State to weigh as a factor in the procurement or public notice of solicitation whether a bidder voluntarily submits a community hiring, training, and/or outreach plan for high unemployment areas. - 1.
+In a multi-phase design build or progressive design build public work contract, the consideration of community hiring, training, and/or outreach plan for high unemployment areas is not required until the build/construction phase of the project. - V. If a unit of State government determines based on the totality of the circumstances, that it is in the best interests of the State to encourage the voluntary submission of a community hiring, training and/or outreach plan on a public project or public-private partnership, the decision shall be accompanied by the following:

+- 1. A written finding that sets forth the reasons supporting the decision - 2.
 A definition of "high unemployment area" and delineation of that area for purposes of the procurement or public notice of solicitation; and - 3.
 An explanation of how the proffer of a community hiring, training, and/or outreach plan will be evaluated and weighed in the procurement or public notice of solicitation.